The Manager’s Guide to Performance Reviews: Examples, Insight, and More

 Many are realizing that the issues stem from improper reviews in the past, poor employee performance tracking, a lack of recognition, and other issues.
 Many employees left jobs and said they hadn’t even had a formal “performance review” for several years, or they were simply put through the motions but didn’t actually glean any valuable insight or support from those reviews.

 All this is to say that companies need to step up their game.
-It’s time to change the conversation and the process and take advantage of the resources out there in doing so.
+It’s time to change the conversation and the process and take advantage of the resources to do so.
 That includes manager performance review examples, sample review questions, and even just reading up on how other companies are (successfully) handling performance reviews and employee performance management.

 What Performance Reviews Should Be